RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 ----

-:three:**Lag feature**
+:three: **Lag features**<br/>
-These are time-shifted values of the actual demand.
+They are time-shifted values of the actual demand.
 For example, lag 1 features store the demand of the previous hour/sample relative to the current time stamp.
 Similarly, we can add lag 2, lag 3, and so on.
 A combination of lag features is selected during the modeling phase based on the evaluation of the model results.
-The operation of adding lag features is called the sliding window method or Window Features
+The operation of adding lag features is called the sliding window method or Window Features.

+***Autocorrelation*** describes the correlation between the output (that is, the target variable that we need to predict) and a specific lagged variable (that is, a group of values at a prior time stamp used as input). ***Autocorrelation plots*** are also often used to check randomness in time series.
+If the time series is random, autocorrelation values should be near zero for all time lags.
+If the time series is non-random, then one or more of the autocorrelations will be significantly non-zero.

 ---
-:four:**An explanation of data set splits**
+:four: **An explanation of data set splits**
 - ***Train data set:*** A train data set represents the amount of data that machine learning models are fitted with.
 - ***Validation data set:*** Validation data sets provide an unbiased evaluation of model fit on train data sets while tuning model hyperparameters.
 - ***Test data set:*** A test data set is used to identify whether a model is underfitting (the model performs poorly on the train data set) or overfitting (the model performs well on the train data set but fails to perform well on the test data set).
 It is determined by looking at the prediction error on both train and test data sets.
 The test data set is only used after the train and validation data sets have been used to train and validate the model.<br/>